-During periods of high numbers of scarlet fever, there may also be an increase in outbreaks in schools, nurseries and other childcare settings.
-We work in conjunction with these settings and you may receive further advice from the setting in the event of an outbreak.
+During periods of high incidence of scarlet fever, there may also be an increase in outbreaks in schools, nurseries and other childcare settings.
 Children and adults with suspected scarlet fever should stay off nursery / school / work until 24 hours after the start of appropriate antibiotic treatment.
 Good hygiene practice such as hand washing remains the most important step in preventing and controlling spread of infection.

-Yours sincerely
+Yours sincerely,